Logo

 Ledger Live: Hardware Wallet Companion App

 Ledger Live pairs with Ledger hardware wallets to manage and track crypto securely.
-It supports sending, receiving, and staking a wide range of assets, enabling high-assurance asset management in a streamlined interface.
+It supports sending, receiving, and staking a wide range of assets, while keeping day-to-day use within a streamlined interface.

 Pros